amoallim15/xtwine/README.md

 	git clone https://github.com/AXJ15/TWINE.git

-## Example
+## Usage
-To ecnrypt a plaintext sample using a 80 bits size key, run the following commands:
+This repository contains a command line tool that can be used to ecnrypt plaintext samples using either of the supported 80 bits or 128 bits sized keys.

 ### Example 1